-3.1.1 Working with the airport, NERL developed 14 high-level concept options for Luton.
-NERL has assessed that based on required traffic loading, Luton would require at least one hold, either attached to an RMA or attached to a systemised arrival structure.
-Initial viability assessments were produced for location and structure type and presented to stakeholders in formal engagement (Ref 7).
+Working with the airport, NERL developed 17 high-level concept options for Stansted4.
+Initial viability 3.1.1 assessments were produced for location and structure type and presented to stakeholders in formal engagement (Ref 7).
 Feedback was requested through the engagement response questionnaire.